msjimc/RunningWindowsProgramsOnLinux/FreeBSD.md

 and then enter root's password.

 The FreeBSD web site contains instructions on how to install Wine [here](https://docs.freebsd.org/en/books/handbook/wine/).
-It suggest that you first install wine-gecko which contains web browser functions that some programs expect:
+It suggests that you first install wine-gecko which contains web browser functions that some programs expect:

 >pkg install wine-gecko